How Shift Equivariance Impacts Metric Learning for Instance Segmentation: Discussion and Conclusion

-Our work analyzes the impact of shift equivariance properties of common encoder-decoder style CNNs on the task of metric learning for instance segmentation.
+Our work provides a formal analysis of the impact of shift equivariance properties of common encoder-decoder style CNNs on the task of metric learning for instance segmentation.
 Contrary to a range of works that have dismissed it as fundamentally flawed due to the assumed shift equivariance of CNNs, our theoretical analysis reveals the precise shift equivariance properties of U-Net style CNNs, from which follows that a U-Net with $l$ levels and downsampling factor $f$ is indeed able to distinguish up to $f^{dl}$ identical-looking (in terms of their respective receptive fields) instances in a $d$-dimensional image, given that object spacing is co-prime to $f^l$ in any dimension.
+In particular, our work refutes some findings of Novotny et al.~\cite{novotny2018semi} on similar synthetic imagery of periodically arranged discs (cf.\ their \href{https://openaccess.thecvf.com/content_ECCV_2018/papers/Samuel_Albanie_Semi-convolutional_Operators_for_ECCV_2018_paper.pdf}{\mbox{Fig.\ 3c}} in~\cite{novotny2018semi}): They attribute the observed ``near-random'', noise-like patterns within instances to the assumed ill-suitedness of metric learning for the task of instance segmentation, whereas our results on comparable data exhibit clean clusters in all cases (cf.~our Fig.~\ref{fig:max_num_inst}).
+As for differences in our model and theirs, they omit the push force in their ``simplified'' discriminative loss, while we employ it, thus avoiding that constant embeddings across all instances constitute a global optimum.
+Furthermore, they employ k-means clustering with k the correct number of instances, while we employ mean shift clustering, thus avoiding that clustering results are ill-defined in case of constant embeddings across instances (cf.~our Fig.~\ref{fig:max_num_inst_a}).
+Concerning the specific patterns within the disks in their \href{https://openaccess.thecvf.com/content_ECCV_2018/papers/Samuel_Albanie_Semi-convolutional_Operators_for_ECCV_2018_paper.pdf}{\mbox{Fig.\ 3c}}, a shift equivariant CNN would necessarily yield \emph{identical patterns for identical instances}.
+Instead, the figure shows multiple periodically alternating distinct patterns within instances, which violates their general assumption of shift equivariance, but is consistent with our theory, given that their truncated ResNet50 architecture is periodic-4 shift equivariant as it employs one max pooling layer with $f\!=\!2$ and one convolutional layer with stride~2 (where stride works analogous to pooling in terms of its effect on shift equivariance).

-Furthermore, we showcase that adding barely visible amounts of noise or elastic deformation can enable a U-Net to distinguish objects even at "unfortunate" object spacing $f^l$.
+Beyond our formal analysis of shift equivariance properties, we show empirically on synthetic data that adding barely visible amounts of noise or elastic deformation can enable a U-Net to distinguish objects even at "unfortunate" object spacing $f^l$.
+Furthermore, we show on real data that, while distant objects are falsely merged sporadically, this cannot straightforwardly be attributed to shift equivariance, as we do not find respective merged instances to look similar by visual inspection.